VictoriaT87/P4-Aventine-Wellness/README.md

 # Bugs Not Fixed

+### Email System

+  - #### Issue:

+    - Emails would not send, despite having the correct credentials.

+  - #### What I Tried:

+    - I wanted to add an email system to have the user verify their account before being able to access restricted pages.
+    - Initially, I tried to implement this with EmailJS but even after following the tutorial and the walkthrough, when deployed to the live server, the EmailJS dashboard would show my emails were failing to sent with a service error.
+    - I then looked into Google STMP with some tutorials - [1](https://www.geeksforgeeks.org/setup-sending-email-in-django-project/), [2](https://dev.to/abderrahmanemustapha/how-to-send-email-with-django-and-gmail-in-production-the-right-way-24ab), but again, this didn't work.
+    - Researching this made me believe that the port for sending emails was blocked.
+    - I do know that there must be a way to send them but given time contraints, I had to leave it unfixed and remove any mention of password resetting or email verification.

 ### Submit button on contact form

+- #### Issue:

+    - Have the Submit button dissapear from the contact form once submitted.

  - I would like the contact form to completely disappear on submission, instead of just the Submit button being left behind.
 This is something I looked into but adding an onclick through HTML/CSS wouldn't work because the button would still disappear if the form failed to send.
 This would mean the user needs to refresh the page to get the submit button to reappear.
  - I then tried to add javascript for a button click event but this prevented the submission message from being displayed after the successful submission.
 Adding javascript to hide the button on submission, would hide it when the form was invalid but still show it when the page rendered the success message.
  - To counter this and make for a better UX, I decided to create a new view which renders the "contact_thank_you.html" page.
 This redirects a user to a page with a success message upon a valif form submission.